Maintaining Your RV In Corpus Christi, TX

 Just as you need a list for what you’re going to pack and what you need to buy, you’ll need a checklist that you complete before you drive away.
 If there are multiple people in your clan that help with the checklist, consider setting up tags on strings instead of one sheet of paper.
 These tags can be tied to the visor of the passenger’s seat.
 When someone completes a task, that tag can get put in the pile on the driver’s seat.

 This form of checklist can protect you from making errors like driving off and leaving your steps behind (possibly damaging, maybe expensive), or neglecting to check the hitch (possibly dangerous, maybe deadly).
 Make things simple; for example, if you have dual tires on any portion of your rig, get valve extenders so checking and maintaining tires is easier.
 Consider checking the tread at the same time, so you can budget for replacement tires before you next trip.
+Make sure that checking your belts and hoses is on the list, as it’s something beginner RV owners tend to forget!

 Get the Best Detectors for Your Rig